Fever After Vaccination: Causes & How to Deal with It?

-Fever after vaccination is normal for some babies, and in fact, a good sign for your child’s health.
-It means that your child’s immune system is responding against the vaccination introduced to her body.
-Hence, you should not be worried if she is down with a mild fever.
+Some babies experience a high temperature after getting a shot, and this is normal.
+It means that your child’s immune system is responding to the vaccination.
+Hence, you shouldn’t be worried if your baby is down with a mild fever.

 What Causes Fever After Vaccination in Infants?